svikashk/incremental-development/week-3/README.md

 1. Choose one of you to be the repository owner:
     - Create a new repository
+    - Create a new project board with four columns: "To Do", "In Progress", "Ready for Review", "Done"
+    - Add your partner as a collaborator in your repository
     - Write a development strategy
+    - Create one issue per step and assign one of you to each issue
-    - Assign the steps
+1. Develop the steps in your strategy file.
-    - Add your partner as a contributor
-1. Write this group repo, one step at a time!
 For each step change who is driver and who is navigator.
 If you are the driver:
+    - Move the correct issue into "In Progress"
     - Pull the most recent changes to your computer
     - Follow your navigator's instructions to write the next step using _nano_
-    - When you are finished, push your changes and move on to the next step
+    - When you are finished, commit and push your branch
+    - On GitHub, open a pull request to `master` from your new branch
+    - Move your issue into "Ready for Review" & [link your PR to your issue](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)
+    - Review the code as a pair then merge the changes to `master`
+    - Move on to the next step!
 1. When each pair has finished, return to your small groups and discuss:
     - What went well?
 What was challenging?
     - What conflicts did you have?
 How did you resolve them?